dobromir-bogatev/Vue-modular-table/gitbook/table-definition.md

 _Note: We added a small library with general formatters that are used often.
 Look at the chapter **Formatters **for more information_.

-* **nullOrUndefinedDisplayValue\(value\) - **If **null **or **undefined **results appear in your data and you don't want your table to display them just like that, you can set the value for these results.
-For example _"No information" instead of just _"null".
+* **nullOrUndefinedDisplayValue\(value\)** - If **null** or **undefined** results appear in your data and you don't want your table to display them just like that, you can set the value for these results.
+For example _"No information"_ instead of just _"null"_.

-* **sortable\(\) - **Marks the column as sortable.
+* **sortable\(\)** - Marks the column as sortable.
 This will make the header clickable.
-On click the table will emit Vue event with the name of **"modular-table-sort" **which carries a payload with the info of the sorting in the following format:`{ direction: sortingDirection, field: nameOfTheSortedField }`On the first click the direction is 1 which you may consider ascending while -1 can be descending.
+On click the table will emit Vue event with the name of **"modular-table-sort"** which carries a payload with the info of the sorting in the following format: `{ direction: sortingDirection, field: nameOfTheSortedField }` On the first click the direction is 1 which you may consider ascending while -1 can be descending.

 ```js
 {